 The management fee is calculated as 0.60% per annum on the first £100 million of net chargeable assets and as 0.50% per annum thereafter.

-The performance fee is calculated as 15 per cent of any outperformance of the benchmark index, on a total return basis, over the Company’s accounting year.
-This is subject to a limit on the total management fees payable in any one year of 1.0 per cent of the average value of the net assets of the Company during the year (calculated monthly) and an absolute limit to the performance fee of £2 million in any one year.
-There is a further cap to the effect that any enhancement to net asset value resulting from share buy-backs in excess of 5 per cent of the opening issued share capital is excluded from the calculation of the performance fee for the year.
+The performance fee is calculated as 15% of any outperformance of the benchmark, on a net asset value total return fully diluted basis, over the Company’s accounting year, subject to a limit on the total management fees payable in any one year of 1.65% of the average value of the net assets during the year.

-Any underperformance relative to the benchmark or any unrewarded outperformance (for example as a result of a cap), will be carried forward and set against any outperformance or underperformance respectively in subsequent years.
+Any underperformance relative to the benchmark or any unrewarded outperformance (for example, as a result of the cap), will be carried forward and set against any outperformance or underperformance respectively in subsequent years.

 Morningstar calculates all expenses for the financial year, consisting of management fees, performance fees, directors' fees, administration fees, custody fees, audit fees, marketing fees, loan interest, tax, restructuring costs and all other expenses given in the Statement of Total Return and notes in the Report and Financial Statements.
 They subtract performance fee, restructuring costs, transaction costs, compensation scheme expenses and trail commission then calculate the average daily net assets on a cum fair basis, then divide the total expenses by the average daily net assets and multiply the resulting figure by 100 to arrive at this ratio.

 Please note, not all companies have yet adopted ‘ongoing charges’ as the methodology in their Annual Report and Financial Statements.
 This may mean there are differences between the charges shown on our factsheets and website and the TER shown in the Annual Report.